 Most other universities host a single day or weekend business plan competition for their students interested in entrepreneurship.
 The CNVC is different.
 It is not just a competition.
 Instead, it is a multifaceted and interactive business launch program that features three distinct phases:

 - Phase I: In the Fall quarter, attend events hosted by the Polsky Center to learn about entrepreneurship, meet teammates, and generate ideas.
-Eligible teams must develop their business feasibility summary and apply by November 18, 2019.
+Eligible teams must develop their business feasibility summary and apply by the deadline.

 - Phase II: Selected teams will enroll in a Chicago Booth class (for undergraduates only) in the Winter quarter, where they will develop a full business plan, practice pitching, and receive mentorship from faculty, coaches, and experienced investors.

-- Phase III: The program will culminate at the end of the Winter quarter where the top finalist teams will compete for investment and pitch in front of an esteemed panel of investors and judges at the CNVC Finals on March 11, 2020.
+- Phase III: The program will culminate at the end of the Winter quarter where the top finalist teams will compete for investment and pitch in front of an esteemed panel of investors and judges at the CNVC Finals in March.